citomni/kernel/README.md

 See: [LICENSE](LICENSE).

 **Trademark notice:** "CitOmni" and the CitOmni logo are trademarks of **Lars Grove Mortensen**.
-You may not use the CitOmni name or logo to imply endorsement or affiliation without prior written permission.
+Usage of the name or logo must follow the policy in **[NOTICE](NOTICE)**.
+Do not imply endorsement or affiliation without prior written permission.

 ### FAQ (licensing)